rogisolorzano/microqueue/README.md

 An async circular queue using uasyncio, built for using with micropython.

 ## Usage
-Just copy `async_queue.py` over to your wherever you're using it.
+Just copy `async_queue.py` over to wherever you're using it.

 There's a minifed version in `/release` if you'd prefer.
 The main `async_queue.py` is intentionally verbose.